 The easiest way to train an older dog is through the use of reinforcement.
 Make your dog learn that he has to do some things to earn a reward.
 Positive reinforcement is always effective in dog training.

-It is important though to always remember the limitations of your older dog.
+It is important, though, to always remember the limitations of your older dog.
 Set reasonable expectations on what your dog is capable of or not.

-If your dog is no longer physically active, don’t expect him to do run and catch with you.
+If your dog is no longer physically active, don’t expect him to run and catch with you.
 Also, it is important to take into consideration your dog’s health condition.